 Know your new obligations under February 2021 changes to the Residential Tenancies Act.

-Before buying another residential investment property, read up on the tax laws which were introduced in 2015.
+Before buying another residential investment property, read up on IRD's information about investment property tax laws.

-- See the Inland Revenue's information on the tax laws for individual, company or trustee investors.
+- See the Inland Revenue's information on residential rental income and paying tax on it.